Aidurber/obsidian-plugin-dynamic-toc/README.md

+# ⚠️ Notice
+I'm unable to find the time to keep this repository well maintained, and up-to-date with Obsidian.
+Life gets in the way.
+This plugin should be forked/rebuilt by someone who is willing to find the time to build a plugin that the Obsidian community deserves.

 # Obsidian Dynamic ToC

 An Obsidian plugin to generate Tables of Contents that stay up to date with your document outline.
 Heavily inspired from [hipstersmoothie/obsidian-plugin-toc](https://github.com/hipstersmoothie/obsidian-plugin-toc)